MC-369/Pose-Estimator/README.md

 # Pose-Estimator
 Pose Estimation with OpenCV & MediaPipe

-I just wrapped up the initial version of a Basic Pose Estimation System using Python, OpenCV, and MediaPipe.
+Basic Pose Estimation System using Python, OpenCV, and MediaPipe.
 This project captures human body landmarks in real-time through a webcam and calculates joint angles — a fundamental step toward building more advanced applications like fitness trackers, gesture-controlled interfaces, or rehab monitoring tools.

 🔍 What it does: